raul23/equifax-data-breach/README.rst

-  There is still the possibility that any of the alleged hackers might leave China in the near future and go to a place that they think there is no extradition treaty with the US, not knowing that the US can still apprehend them (they are a superpower for a reason).
+  There is still the possibility that any of the alleged hackers might leave China in the near future and go to a place that they think there is no extradition treaty with the US, not knowing that the US can still apprehend them (they are a superpower after all).
 Just take the example of the Russian hacker `Roman Seleznev`_ that thought that he was safe in the Maldives because they don't have an extradition treaty with the U.S. `He thought wrong`_.